fmichaud/com-fmichaud/README.md

 Related subprojects:

-- **[$FAIRFAB-PROJECT Smart Contract](https://github.com/fairfabric/fairfab-project-contract)**: FairFabProject Token (FAIRFAB-P) is an ERC-721 NFT representing ownership of a project within the FairFabric ecosystem.
+- **[$FAIRFAB-PROJECT Smart Contract](https://github.com/fairfabric/fairfab-project-contract)**: FairFabProject Token is an ERC-721 NFT representing ownership of a project within the FairFabric ecosystem.
 This contract emphasizes decentralization, on-chain governance, solidarity economy, and the freedom of exchange within the FairFabric ecosystem, ensuring flexibility and growth potential.

 ## <a name="private-key-projects"></a>Private key projects